codeworm96/paper-reading/README.md

 Their HybridGC is implemented in SAP HANA in-memory database.
 The workload used in the evaluation is modified TPC-C benchmark with additional long-running queries.

+##  A Survey of B-Tree Locking Techniques

+The paper first distinguishes B-Tree "locking" into two forms: locks and latches.
+Locks protect database's logic contents and separate transactions.
+Latches protect shared data structures, are embedded in the data structure itself, separate threads and avoid deadlocks by coding disciplines.

+For latches, the paper talks about ideas like read-only/read-write latches, latch coupling, B-Trees with relaxed constraints like B^link-Trees and asynchronous B-Tree structure maintenance.

+For locks, the paper covers key range locking for preventing phantoms to ensure serializability.
+It talks about optimizations like ghost records, hierarchical locking, and the increment lock mode.

+This paper contains no implementation and has no evaluation part.